-- A person who bribes a foreign public official may be subject to: (i) imprisonment of up to five years; or (ii) a fine of up to KRW20 million (approx. US\$18,600). - If the pecuniary benefit derived from the unlawful activity exceeds KRW10 million (approx. US\$9,300), the bribe giver will be subject to: (i) imprisonment of up to five years; or (ii) a maximum fine of twice the pecuniary benefit of the bribe.
+- A person who bribes a foreign public official may be subject to: (i) imprisonment of up to five years; or (ii) a fine of up to KRW20 million (approx. US\$18,182) - If the pecuniary benefit derived from the unlawful activity exceeds KRW10 million (approx. US\$9,091), the bribe giver will be subject to: (i) imprisonment of up to five years; or (ii) a maximum fine of twice the pecuniary benefit of the bribe

-For private sector bribery:

-- A bribe receiver may be subject to: (i) up to life imprisonment; and (ii) a fine of two to five times the value of the bribe, depending on the size of the bribe. - A bribe giver may be subject to: (i) up to five years imprisonment; and (ii) a fine of up to KRW30 million (approx. US\$27,600).

-Penalties for companies For bribing a domestic public official: under the Graft Act, companies may be jointly liable for their employees' violations and may be subject to a fine of KRW30million (approx. US\$27,600), unless the company has shown "due attention and supervision" to prevent the violation in question.
-For bribing a foreign public official: a fine of up to KRW1 billion (approx. US\$930,000).
-If the pecuniary advantage derived from the bribe exceeds KRW500 million (approx. US\$465,000) the fine is twice the pecuniary advantage received.
-Under the Foreign Bribery Act, a company is not liable for the foreign bribery offences committed by its employers, officers or agents if it proves it has taken significant measures to prevent the bribery.
-Collateral consequences Any benefits given to public officials or persons who knew about the bribery are forfeited.
-If the benefits cannot be forfeited, an equivalent amount is to be recovered from the bribe receiver.
-Under the Contracts to Which the State is a Party Act, a company can be debarred from government procurement contracts for up to two years if an employee has, in relation to the bidding, conclusion or execution of a contract with a government authority, offered a bribe to a public official of such authority.
-The Defence Acquisition Program Act has a similar provision with respect to defence procurement contracts, which restricts a company's participation in bidding and execution of contracts with a government authority for up to one year.
-Anti-corruption treaties United Nations Convention against Corruption OECD Convention on Bribery of Foreign Public Officials in International Business Transactions Member of the Financial Action Task Force
+Penalties for individuals (continued) For private sector bribery: • A bribe receiver may be subject to: (i) up to life imprisonment; and (ii) a fine of two to five times the value of the bribe, depending on the size of the bribe • A bribe giver may be subject to: (i) up to five years imprisonment; and (ii) a fine of up to KRW30 million (approx. US\$27,273) Penalties for companies For bribing a domestic public official: under the Graft Act, companies may be jointly liable for their employees' violations and may be subject to a fine of up to KRW30million (approx. US\$27,273), unless the company has shown "due attention and supervision" to prevent the violation in question For bribing a foreign public official: companies may be jointly liable for their employee's violation and may be subject to a fine of up to KRW1 billion (approx. US\$909,091).
+If the pecuniary advantage derived from the bribe exceeds KRW500 million (approx. US\$454,545) the fine is twice the pecuniary advantage received However, a company is not liable for the foreign bribery offences committed by its employees if it proves it has shown "due attention and supervision" to prevent the violation in question Collateral consequences Any benefits given to public officials or persons who knew about the bribery are forfeited.
+If the benefits cannot be forfeited, an equivalent amount is to be recovered from the bribe receiver Under the Contracts to Which the State is a Party Act, a company can be debarred from government procurement contracts for up to two years if an employee has, in relation to the bidding, conclusion or execution of a contract with a government authority, offered a bribe to a public official of such authority The Defence Acquisition Program Act has a similar provision with respect to defence procurement contracts, which restricts a company's participation in bidding and execution of contracts with a government authority for up to five years Anti-corruption treaties United Nations Convention against Corruption OECD Convention on Bribery of Foreign Public Officials in International Business Transactions Member of the Financial Action Task Force

 There is no explicit definition of a "bribe" in the Criminal Code.
-However, the term has been interpreted broadly to cover any valuable advantages received by the recipient and therefore includes money as well as other types of tangible and intangible advantages, such as gifts and acts of hospitality.
+However, the term has been interpreted broadly to cover any valuable advantages received by the recipient and therefore includes money as well as other types of tangible and intangible advantages. such as gifts and acts of hospitality.
 Under the Criminal Code and the Specific Crimes Act, a domestic public official who solicits, promises to accept or accepts a bribe in connection with his duties may be subject to a criminal sentence.
 An individual who gives, offers or promises to give, a bribe to a domestic public official may also be charged with a criminal offence.